Disabled People Won’t Exist Some Day

 differently‐abled.
 Storm and Cyclops from the X‐Men are differently‐abled.
 We are disabled.
 Our body’s abilities are limited by whatever the hell happens to be wrong with us.
 There’s nothing morally wrong with that.

-What’s wrong is writing posts about how having a selective abolition is tantamount to
+What’s wrong is writing posts about how having a selective abortion is tantamount to

 able‐bodied feminists privilege while not taking into account the physical, emotional, and financial impact raising a disabled child has on a family.